VortexWanderer9/EchoShade/README.md

 - Ensure monitoring and alert rules are in place

 This README is intended as a production-grade template — adapt sections to reflect the actual stack, conventions, and operational practices used by the EchoShade project.
+# this project is a template and should be customized to fit your specific use case and technology choices.